 Students may be eligible for two types of federal government loans:

-Eligibility Criteria | loan terms | Additional Information/Requirements |
+| Eligibility Criteria | loan terms | Additional Information/Requirements |

-Non-need-based | Maximum borrowing amount $10,250 per term. | Borrower can choose to have the accrued interest capitalized (added to principal balance) or make periodic payments.
-No penalty for early pay off. |
+| Non-need-based | Maximum borrowing amount $10,250 per semester | Borrower can choose to have the accrued interest capitalized (added to principal balance) or make periodic payments. |

-Principal repayment deferred while enrolled at least half-time |
+| Principal repayment deferred while enrolled at least half-time | May be eligible for Ross Loan Repayment Assistance Programs. | |

-Student must be enrolled at least half-time in a graduate-level program | Interest accrues immediately; paid periodically or capitalized | More information is available from the U.S. Department of Education |
+| More information is available from the U.S. Department of Education |

 Private student loans are offered through a variety of banks and other lenders.
 Students seeking private loans must apply separately from their financial aid application through an individual lender.
 The best rates on these loans are generally offered to borrowers with good credit and/or who have a cosigner with good credit.

 When shopping for a private loan, look for a loan you can live with in both the short term and long term.
 You may be repaying it for multiple years after graduation.
 Many loan providers will lend up to the student’s cost of attendance minus any financial aid received.
-Often there is a yearly and/or cumulative cap on the amount the student may borrow; sometimes this cap is set by the student’s school.
+Often, there is a yearly and/or cumulative cap on the amount the student may borrow; sometimes this cap is set by the student’s school.
 Note that it takes an average of four weeks to process loans through our office.

 If you are considering borrowing through a private lender, we encourage you to:

 If you pursue a private loan, apply directly through the lender you select.
-Choose any lender and the university will certify your application.
+Choose any lender, and the university will certify your application.

 U-M students should avoid lenders that don't require U-M to certify their loan application and should be suspicious of unsolicited loan offers.
 The Michigan Student Financial Aid Association cautions students that "loan debt can accumulate quickly and result in a lifetime burden of high payments and credit denials for automobile purchases, credit cards, and home mortgages.
-Private loans also can reduce eligibility for more desirable federal, state, and college aid programs.
+Private loans can also reduce eligibility for more desirable federal, state, and college aid programs.
 To avoid these problems, read and understand the terms and conditions of all loans.

 University of Michigan's FASTChoice